-Students are required to complete evaluation questionnaires on the course content and lecturer style according to the Law Faculty's evaluation cycle.
-Answers and comments are then complied by the Academic Development Centre who in turn writes an evaluation report on the outcomes.
+Students may be required to complete evaluation questionnaires on the course content and lecturer style according to the Law Faculty's evaluation cycle.
+Answers and comments are then complied by the Centre for Higher Education Research, Teaching and Learning (CHERTL) who in turn writes an evaluation report on the outcomes.